cedar-book/dev.bitshares.works-ts/core/wallet/cli_wallet-wiki.md

       ]
     }

 Our witness is registered, but it can't produce blocks because nobody has voted it in.
-You can see the current list of active witnesses with get_global_properties:
+You can see the current list of active witnesses with `get_global_properties`:

     unlocked >>> get_global_properties
     {